 What about suntan lotion?
 Believe it or not, there are more sustainable options for this as well.
 First, hats, rash guards and lightweight clothing can reduce your need for all-over lotion.
 But you will still need suntan lotion at times.
 What to do?
 I found one promising product that has good reviews but I have not been in enough sun to test it out thoroughly myself.
 I promise to report back this summer.
-It is powdered suntan lotion which comes in a glass jar with a metal top.
+It is powdered suntan lotion which, sadly comes in a plastic container.
 With twice as much sunscreen ingredient as most lotions, it can be applied in a very light layer with good results.
 Applying it will need some kind of brush; I chose this makeup brush, shown at right, which should last a long time.
 Also note that this 100% mineral sunscreen is safe for coral reefs!
 I will continue to look for this solution in a cardboard or metal container.

 There are silicone wraps and stretchy silicone lids and beeswax wraps as well as whatever containers you use to store leftovers.
 And of course, aluminum foil, which recycles better than plastic.
 I like the beeswax wraps, they have a pleasant beeswax scent that I find pleasant but some don’t like.
 They work well to keep moisture in (or out), even on bread.
 I haven’t used the silicone wraps, but there are some brands that are getting good reviews.

 Third Option: Common hygiene items you can make yourself